ColinH/Filez/README.md

 ### Others

-If you are trying to build this on any other Unix or Unix-like system like one of the BSDs you probably know how install or build a suitable compiler...
+If you are trying to build this on any other Unix or Unix-like system like one of the BSDs you probably know how to install or build yourself a suitable compiler...

 ## The Tools